GenericMappingTools/gmt/sandbox/docs_rst/source/psrose.rst

     Select "Portrait" plot orientation.
 **-R**\ *r0*/*r1*/*az\_0*/*az\_1*
     Specifies the ’region’ of interest in (r,azimuth) space. r0 is 0, r1
     is max length in units.
-For azimuth, specify -90/90 for half circle plot or 0/360 for full circle.
+For azimuth, specify either -90/90 or 0/180 for half circle plot or 0/360 for full circle.
 **-S**\ *radial\_scale*\ [**n**\ ]
     Specifies radius of circle.
 Append **n** to normalize input radii to go from 0 to 1.